Free Online Legal Resources

 In the event that an entertainer’s contract is breached by another party, an entertainment law attorney can attempt to settle the dispute through negotiations.
 If an accord cannot be reached, such an attorney who also has litigation experience can prepare and file a breach of contract lawsuit in the appropriate state or federal court.

 Not all people who work in the entertainment industry are in the public eye.
 The industry employs numerous people behind the scenes.
 These workers may or may not be paid for their efforts, but most are protected by employment laws that guarantee their rights to pursue better working conditions, organize in bodies such as unions or work independently.
 In some cases, underage artists are protected by employment laws restricting the kind of tasks they can perform and the hours they can work.

 As is the case with people in other occupations, workers in the entertainment industry may be eligible to file claims with the federal Equal Employment Opportunity Commission or applicable state agency in response to workplace discrimination, sexual harassment and other forms of unlawful behavior.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
-A qualified entertainment, sports and leisure lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact a local entertainment, sports and leisure attorney to discuss your specific legal situation.
+A qualified entertainment lawyer can address your particular legal needs, explain the law, and represent you in court.
+Take the first step now and contact a local entertainment attorney to discuss your specific legal situation.